A community-powered organic vegetable and flower farm

 How do I sign up to volunteer at the People’s Farm?

-• You can email nathan@intervale.org to or fill our the form above find out more information about joining the People’s Farm Crew.
+• You can fill out the form above or email nathan@intervale.org to find out more information about volunteer opportunities

 What do I get in exchange for Volunteering?